 There is nothing like sport to teach you about the value of time.
 Nothing.
-This really rang true for me on a recent bike ride.
-I was doing a handful of intervals as 5 minutes on and 5 minutes off.
+On a recent bike ride, I was doing a handful of intervals as 5 minutes on and 5 minutes off.
 “On” meant hammer in the big ring.
-“Off” meant the usual catch your breath and get over it.
-My first thoughts when I saw this in trainingpeaks?
-Child's play.
-5 minutes is nothing.
+“Off” meant catch your breath and get over it because you're about to be on again.
+My first thoughts when I saw on my training calendar was 5 minutes is nothing.

 Until I did it.
 5 minutes is definitely something.
-The first interval had me hammering my little heart out up hill.
-I assumed based how my lungs and legs were feeling I was in minute 4.
-I checked my watch, 1:33.
+The first interval had me hammering my little heart out up a hill.
+I assumed based on how my lungs and legs were feeling I must've been about 4 minutes in.
+I checked my watch: 1:33.
 Oh.
-Hammer, hammer.
-Check again.
+Hammer, hammer, hammer.
+Checked again.
 2:54.
 Seriously?
 Hammer, hammer, vowed not to look at my watch anymore and wait for it to beep.
 Years later, it beeped.

 When I get sucked into watching movie trailers or browsing online, hours can go by and I hardly notice.
-Take that amount of time and apply to exercise?
-By the time I come home, it feels like I’ve been on a journey, in a good way.
-I feel like I’ve been gone so long, my neighbourhood may have grown-up and moved out.
+Take that amount of time and apply it to exercise?
+By the time I come home, it feels like I’ve been on a journey.
+I feel like I’ve been gone so long, my neighbourhood grew-up and moved out.

 Lesson?
 Time is precious and I get the privilege of learning this every time I break a sweat.